Academic summer course

 The consequences of these mutual engagements for both Buddhism and science, broadly construed, are manifold.
 Perhaps the most evident outcome is the so-called “Mindful Revolution,” a movement that derives in part from scientific experiments conducted on meditation practitioners in laboratories, and their subsequent application in domains beyond traditional Buddhist contexts.
 While legitimate questions about the cultural complexities of this engagement have been raised, the mindfulness movement and other related developments have provided an opportunity to examine our notions of human potentiality and the good life in transformative ways.

 This course critically explores the many facets of the encounter between Buddhism and science by fostering in students a self-reflective awareness of their positions within its history and future aspirations.
-To this end, our program features an immersive contemplative “laboratory” for the exploration of key topics such as the nature of knowledge, emotions, and identity within the idyllic setting of a retreat center nestled in the Austrian pre-Alps and accredited through the Centre of Buddhist Studies at Rangjung Yeshe Institute, Kathmandu University, Nepal.
+To this end, our program features an immersive contemplative “laboratory” for the exploration of key topics such as the nature of knowledge, emotions, and identity within the idyllic setting of a retreat center nestled in the Austrian pre-Alps and accredited through the Centre for Buddhist Studies at Rangjung Yeshe Institute, Kathmandu University, Nepal.

 Students will live this encounter for four weeks through engaging in a combination of three components: The first component consists of daily Buddhist contemplative practices and meditation; the second focuses on traditional scholarly studies.
 Both of these components will be guided by a traditionally trained Tibetan Buddhist monk-scholar.
 The third component is a course led by Profs.
-John Dunne, Ana Cristina Lopes, James Gentry, and guest lecturers Amy Cohen Varela and Antoine Lutz.
+John Dunne, Ana Cristina Lopes, James Gentry, and guest lecturers by Antoine Lutz.
 This academic course will critically analyze the different expressions of the encounter between Buddhism and science, historically and in the contemporary period, through discussions of scientific papers, traditional Buddhist literature, science and technology studies (STS), and anthropological literature.
 No prior knowledge of Buddhism or science is required.

 The course will be held at Rangjung Yeshe Gomde, an International Center for Buddhist Studies and Meditation situated in Scharnstein, Upper Austria in the Austrian pre-Alps.
 This large Center is situated on top of a hill surrounded by beautiful gardens, lush greenery, and vital woods, and was a former farmhouse that has been renovated into a beautiful seminar house.
 It offers a private natural pond for after-class refreshment.
 Gomde hosts an international group of people interested in spiritual development and personal growth, and attracts a lot of young people who come as volunteers from all over the world.
 Throughout the year, several workshops, seminars and retreats are offered at Gomde.
 A special highlight is the visit of Chökyi Nyima Rinpoche, the Center’s abbot and founder, in the summer (early August) which usually follows the ‘legendary’ Gomde Summer Fest in late July (25-26 July 2020).